 You would wear a uniform or sometimes other protective clothing such as helmet or high visibility jacket.

-Glasgow Caledonian University, Queen Margaret University, the University of Stirling and the University of the West of Scotland offer the BSc Paramedic Science degree, and Robert Gordon University offers the BSc Paramedic Practice degree (SCQF Level 9).
+To become a paramedic, you must complete the BSc in Paramedic Science at an approved university.
+Currently within Scotland this is offered at Glasgow Caledonian University, Queen Margaret University, Robert Gordon University, the University of Stirling and the University of the West of Scotland offer the BSc Paramedic Science degree.
 On successful completion you can apply for vacancies as a qualified paramedic.

-For entry to Glasgow Caledonian you need 4 Highers at BBBB (or CCCC for widening access entry) including English and Maths and preferably Biology plus National 5 Maths.
+For entry to Glasgow Caledonian you need 4 Highers at BBBB (or CCCC for widening access entry) including English (or another English based subject) and Biology or Human Biology plus Maths at National 5.

 For entry to Queen Margaret you need 4 Highers at BBBB (or BBCC for widening access entry) including Biology (or Human Biology) and English or another English based subject plus National 5 English and Maths or Applications of Maths and preferably another science subject.

-For entry to the University of Stirling you need 4 Highers at BBBB including one from Maths, Biology, Chemistry and Physics.
+For entry to the University of Stirling you need 4 Highers at BBBB including one from Maths, Biology, Chemistry or Physics.

-For entry to the University of the West of Scotland, you need 4 Highers at BBBC including Biology or Human Biology plus English and Maths at National 5.
+For entry to the University of the West of Scotland, you need 4 Highers at ABBB (or BBBB for widening access) including Biology or Human Biology plus English and Maths at National 5.

 All applicants must pass the Scottish Ambulance Service entrance test including accident and emergency fitness test, interview and occupational health screening.